Region 39

 Heather Seitz

 Heather Seitz (she/her) is the Regional Council Manager for Region 39.
-She has been working in the early childhood field for over ten years.
+She has been working in the Early Childhood field for over ten years.
 Starting at Baby TALK in Decatur, Illinois, Heather worked as a teacher/home visitor, Education Manager, and Child Development/Head Start Director.
-Most recently, she has been working as a Child Development Associate (CDA) Specialist and Head Start Review Consultant.
-Heather has a passion for supporting families and promoting quality in early childhood education.
+Most recently, she worked as a Child Development Associate (CDA) Specialist and Head Start Review Consultant.
+Heather has a passion for supporting families and promoting quality in Early Childhood Education.

 Heather received her bachelor's degree in Early Childhood Education from Millikin University.
 She is married and has three children.
 In her spare time, Heather and her family enjoy boating, traveling, and home renovations.